jackhenry02/football_computer_vision_ai/README.md

-# Football AI — Computer Vision for Sports Analytics
+# Football AI: Computer Vision for Sports Analytics

 This project builds an **AI-powered football analysis system** using computer vision and deep learning.
 It detects and tracks players and the ball in match footage, identifies teams, and calculates key metrics such as ball possession and player speed.